 To create the Inventory Valuation Summary report, click Reports, Inventory and choose the Inventory Valuation Summary report.
-The total in the Asset Value column should match the Inventory Asset balance of the Balance Sheet report (see Chapter 10, "Reviewing Inventory").
+The total in the Asset Value column should match the Inventory Asset balance of the Balance Sheet report (see Chapter 10, “Reviewing and Correcting Inventory Errors”).

 Other Current Assets

-Figure 4.6 You can create a custom report to review balances in an Employee Advances account or any other asset account.
+Figure 4.6 You can create a custom report to review balances in an Employee Loans account or any other asset account.

 To create a detail report of your Other Current Asset accounts (in addition to other types of accounts):

 - Click Reports, Custom Transaction Detail Report.
-The Modify Report dialog displays.
+The Modify Report dialog appears.